mohtashimnawaz/icp-on-chain-music-app/TEST_DFX_COMMANDS.md

-# ICP Music Platform: DFX Test Commands
+# TuneSphere: DFX Test Commands

-This document provides ready-to-use `dfx canister call` commands to test all major backend functions of the ICP Music Platform.
+This document provides ready-to-use `dfx canister call` commands to test all major backend functions of the TuneSphere.
 Adjust IDs as needed based on your test data.

 ---